gene-git/dmarc_report/README.md

 ### New

+ - tls-rpt
+   New tool to generate report for MTA-STS TLS reports.
+See README-mta-sts.md

+### Interesting

  - *-ifd, --inp_file_disp*
    Input file disposition options one of : none,save,delete
    If set to save then all input files (xml, compressed xml and any kept eml files) are moved